greatcomet1812/rag-demo/README.md

 Built to show end-to-end understanding of the RAG pipeline.

 ## Why this exists
-A small, time-boxed solo project to turn meeting-room knowledge into a tangible result:
+A small-scale solo project to turn theoretical knowledge into a tangible result:
 **documents → embeddings → vector search → grounded LLM answer with citations**.

 ## Stack